wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/aspen_infusion.md

 ```

 Useful as though the [Assembly Augment](^affinity:assembly_augment) is, its insignificant physical size and inability
-to process {concept}Aethum Flux{} considerably limit the selection of objects it can manufacture.
+to process [Aethum Flux](^affinity:aethum_flux) considerably limit the selection of objects it can manufacture.

 To address both of these shortcomings at once, you devise the {item}Asp Rite Core{} - a wondrous piece of machinery